circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Upload Your Code

 To use CircleCI, your code must be available on GitHub or BitBucket, in either a private or public repository.
-We'll be using GitHub for this walkthrough.
+We'll be assuming GitHub for this walkthrough, but the same flow applies to BitBucket as well.

 <div class="alert alert-info" role="alert">
 <strong>Tip:</strong> If you're following along and want to use the code, you should fork and clone the <a class="alert-link" href="https://github.com/circleci/cci-demo-walkthrough">cci-demo-walkthrough</a> project.
 On your local machine, delete the <code>.circleci</code> directory and make a commit.
 You now have a clean project ready to start configuring for use with CircleCI.